dwmatteson/mrainbow/README.md

 * Configuration should be in a single configuration file.
 * API should probably be RESTful instead of old-style pass an action argument.
 * New SPA for RESTful API and either Angular 2.x or something else entirely.

+## Contact

+You can message me on GitHub @dwmatteson.
+Pull requests are of course welcome but I make no guarnatees on timeliness or acceptance.